bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/04-why-wait.md

 [^timelocked-trb]:
-    Users who want to receive a P2TR payment in the first taproot block should generate an address they don't share with anyone and then create a transaction to that address with a nLockTime set to
+    Users who want to receive a P2TR payment in the first taproot block should generate an address they don't share with anyone and then create a transaction to that address with nLockTime set to
     {{ante_trb}}.
 That transaction can be broadcast at as soon as block
     {{ante_trb}} has been received.
 The nLockTime will ensure the transaction can't be included into any block before {{site.trb}},